AR-Shahin/ims-task/README.md

 **Step 6 :** Run seeder command to generate fake data. `php artisan migrate:fresh --seed`. it will create few dummy data and an user so that you can login the project without registration.
 - Dummy credentils : Email : test@mail.com Password : password

+**Step 7 :** Run `php artisan key:generate` to generate the application key.

-**Step 7 :** Run `php artisan serve` to use the application.
+**Step 8 :** Run `php artisan serve` to use the application.

-**Step 8 :** Now you can see a login page.
+**Step 9 :** Now you can see a login page.
 You can login the dummy credentials or register new user.
 After login you will see a product page where all products are displayed in a table.

 To create a product you've to navigate the create page by clicking **create** button.
 After creating product you can do the **view** **edit** and **detete** operation.